 The experience with this pair was great!
 It is definitely my favorite compared to the other Wuka period pants.

-If you prefer hipster style panties, I think you would like these.
+If you prefer hipster-style panties, I think you would like them.

 My Wuka Ultimate Midi Brief Review

 Material: Let me share what Wuka shares on their website about these period pants.

 “Eco-friendly and luxurious Lenzing® Modal fabric with a super absorbent hi-tech fabric and moisture barrier making it period-proof.
 Carbon-neutral fabric made in Austria.
 Our WUKA Ultimate™ collection undies are made from our most sustainable fabrics and constructed without compromise.” [source]

 I love that the material used in this period pants is carbon neutral.
 That is definitely different than the other period pants in this review.

 Absorbency: Medium Flow Period Pants hold up to 3 tampons worth of blood; Heavy Flow Period Pant holds up to 4 tampons worth of blood